zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-overview.md

  http://localhost:8080/v2/swagger.json
  ```

-The Swagger document is used by the API Catalog to display the API documentation.
+The Swagger document is used by the API Catalog to display API documentation.

 ## API Service Types